mw44118/pitz/pitz/docs/data-model.rst

     type:
     entity

-Notice how our entity has some attributes we never set, like name, type, created_time, and modified_time.
-I make these in the __init__ method of the entity class.
-If you want to specify your own required fields with optional defaults, you can subclass Entity.
+Notice the attributes I never set, like name, type, created_time, and modified_time.
+The __init__ method of the entity class makes these automatically.

 By the way, you can ignore the #doctest: +SKIP comment.
 That is there so the doctests will skip trying to running this example, which will